Our PIM customers have a variety of inspections they must carry out as part of their jobs.

-One of our more popular features is the ability to create an additional report from within a standard inspection.
-By default, any notes added to Additional Notes fields will populate this report which can be generated by selecting Submit Cleaning/Maintenance Report instead of the usual Submit Inspection option.
+One of our more popular features is the ability to create an additional report within a standard inspection.
+By default, any notes added to Additional Notes fields will populate the Cleaning/Maintenance report which can be generated by selecting Submit Cleaning/Maintenance Report instead of the usual Submit Inspection option.
 You can also flag photos to appear in this report by selecting the Include in Maintenance option within the camera or photo screen.

 Our customers use this for a variety of purposes and the report layout can be customised to suit.
 Some ideas include a Tenant Action Report, Work Order Report, but really the options are endless.

 Exclusive to Property Inspection Manager (PIM), a separate courtesy Tenant Inspection Report can be created after the inspection has been conducted that can just be sent to the tenant.
 A Tenant Inspection Report can be a simple ‘thank you’ or can include any items that need to be addressed.
 You can include photos that won’t be seen by the Landlord as well!
 Using a Tenant Inspection Report is an ideal way to improve your communication to tenants in a simple efficient way.
 Tenant Inspection Reports are populated when a "Tenant Summary” Inspection Area is included for an Inspection and will also include any photos specifically taken against that area.

 Contact PIM Support if you would like us to integrate a Tenant Inspection Report for your office.

 Check out our Report Gallery for ideas on Tenant Inspection Reports.